 Your dishwasher is connected to the drainage system in your kitchen sink.
 If your dishwasher is running and water begins backing up into your sink, it's possible your dishwasher has a clog.

 You can rule out a dishwasher clog if you run your garbage disposal while the dishwasher is off.
-It's possible that the problem is food that is caught in the sink, which means your dishwasher isn't the problem.
+It's possible that the culprit is food that is caught in the sink, which means there are no problems with your dishwasher.

 4. You See Water Backup In the Dishwasher After the Cycle.